 If you want to try Leve’s warm, freshly fried and filled donuts be sure to show up a few minutes before 4:00 pm as a line does form.

 In addition to their donuts, their french pasty is also stellar.
 Try the pain au chocolate for a real treat.

 Kold ice cream shop is located in the newly updated Mitt Möllan strip mall that’s jam packed with innovative and creative businesses and restaurants.
 Once you’ve finished perusing the DIY jewelry shop, or the funky second hand clothing shop, head to the food court and treat yourself to Kold.

 Like the rest of Mitt Mollan’s shops, Kold is serving up something special – vegan ice cream.
 No, not sorbet but actual ice cream made from plant milks like coconut or cashew.
 Not all flavors are vegan so ask the friendly staff members for some advice.
 Kold has a “tast as many flavors as you want” policy so don’t be shy.
 Sample away before you commit.
-I went with a strawberry coconut and chili pepper ice cream.
+I went with a strawberry coconut and chili pepper ice cream the first time I visited.
 I don’t even like strawberry ice cream but Kold totally converted me.

 Malmö Saluhall is an indoor upscale food market with stalls selling some of Sweden’s finest local products like produce, coffee, pastry, breads, cheese (including the vegan variety), and other products.
 It’s the perfect place for foodies to meander for an hour or so and pick up some vegan treats for breakfast or a picnic lunch.

 Malmö Saluhall also has several street food style stalls with a few vegan options and an outdoor seating area.
 So come hungry and you’re sure to leave happy.